- Helicase breaks H-bonds, unwinds helix

 - Ligase seals the nicks

-Watch helicase unwind the double helix, DNA polymerase III build new strands, and Okazaki fragments form on the lagging strand — all color-coded A/T/G/C in real time.
+Watch helicase unwind the double helix, DNA polymerase III build new strands, and Okazaki fragments form on the lagging strand — all color-coded by A/T/G/C base in real-time animation.

 The fundamental rule governing base pairing is Chargaff's rule and hydrogen bonding.
 The specificity ensures accurate copying of genetic information.